Writer(s): Bruce Springsteen (see lyrics here)

 Airplay/Streaming (in millions): -- radio, 5.2 video, -- streaming

 In his autobiography, Springsteen said he envisioned the Born to Run album as a collection of vignettes following its character throughout the day.
-“Thunder Road” opens the album with a harmonica that suggested the beginning of the new day and invited listeners to the album.
+As the opener, “Thunder Road” was “an epic like he used to do, but it’s stripped back, less jazzy and more forceful.”
+TC It opens the album with a harmonica that suggested the beginning of the new day and invited listeners to the album.
 WK Vocally, Springsteen was inspired by Roy Orbison, who he references in the line “the radio plays Roy Orbison singing for the lonely.”
-SF The lyrics discuss Mary and her boyfriend and their “one last chance to make it real.”
-WK
+SF Keyboardist Roy Bittan said Bruce “wanted a record where the singing sounded like Roy Orbison and the music sounded like Phil Spector.”
+TC The lyrics discuss Mary and her boyfriend and their “one last chance to make it real,” WK “two people acknowledging their imperfections, abandoning romance and also looking back to the ‘50s.”
+TC

 Springsteen wrote “The Promise” as a sequel to “Thunder Road.”
 It was performed during his 1978 tour, but didn’t see release until 1999 when a re-recorded version appeard on 18 Tracks and then again in 2010 on the album The Promsie, which was a collection of unreleased material from the Darkness on the Edge of Town era (1977-78).